habitus-eu/HabitusGUI/README.md

 #### 2.1 First time installation

-1. Install docker via the official installation instructions: https://docs.docker.com/get-docker/.

-**Note for VirtualBox users in Windows:** When working in Windows, the installation directs you to the installation of the "Docker Desktop for Windows".
-This is not compatible with VirtualBox.
-If you do not know what VirtualBox is then you are probably not using it.
-If you know what VirtualBox is and you want to keep using it, then we recommend creating an Ubuntu VM with VirtualBox and installing Docker inside that VM.
+1. Install docker via the official installation instructions: https://docs.docker.com/get-docker/, which are tailored to Mac, Windows and Linux.
+Note that Docker Desktop for Windows (and probably also Docker Desktop for Mac, but not tested yet) is not compatible with VirtualBox.
+If you do not know what VirtualBox is then you are probably not using it, but to be sure search your installed apps for VirtualBox.
+If you do have VirtualBox installed and you want to keep using it, then we recommend creating an Ubuntu Virtual Machine with VirtualBox and installing Docker inside it.

-2. Create a folder on your machine and name it 'HabitusDocker'.
+2. Create a folder on your machine and name it 'HabitusDocker', and inside it a folder named _code_.

 3. Go to https://github.com/habitus-eu/HabitusGUI/blob/main/Docker/Dockerfile and right click on Raw, and then left click on `Save link as ...` Save the file to the HabitusDocker folder.
+The name of the file should be _Dockerfile_ without .txt extension.
+Alternatively, if you are familiar with Git you can also clone the entire HabitusGUI repository and copy the file.

-4. Create a folder in the same directory as where you stored the Docker file and name it 'code' without quotes.
+4. Create a folder in the same directory as where you stored the _Dockerfile_ and name it 'code' without quotes.

 5. Go to https://github.com/habitus-eu/HabitusGUI/blob/main/Docker/code/app.R and right click on Raw, and then left click on `Save link as...`.
 Save the file in the folder 'code' you use created.